MyMirelHub/catalyst-order-workflow-dotnet/README.md

 - **Order Management Service** (`order-management`) - A controller app that orchestrates order processing
 - **Inventory Service** (`inventory-service`) - A worker app that manages inventory and processes notifications

-Under its default configuration the applications in this solution do not depend on any external services.
+Under its default configuration, the applications in this solution do not depend on any external services.

 The project features three main Dapr building blocks: